pingidentity/terraform-provider-pingone/docs/resources/user.md

 - `account` (Attributes) A single object that specifies the user's account information. (see [below for nested schema](#nestedatt--account))
 - `address` (Attributes) A single object that specifies the user's address information. (see [below for nested schema](#nestedatt--address))
 - `enabled` (Boolean) A boolean that specifies whether the user is enabled.
 This attribute is set to `true` by default when the user is created.
 - `external_id` (String) A string that specifies an identifier for the user resource as defined by the provisioning client.
 This may be explicitly set to null when updating a user to unset it.
-The externalId attribute simplifies the correlation of the user in PingOne with the user’s account in another system of record.
+The external id attribute simplifies the correlation of the user in PingOne with the user's account in another system of record.
 The platform does not use this attribute directly in any way, but it is used by Ping Identity's Data Sync product.
 It can have a length of no more than 1024 characters.
 - `identity_provider` (Attributes) A single object that specifies the user's identity provider information. (see [below for nested schema](#nestedatt--identity_provider))
 - `locale` (String) A string that specifies the user's default location.
 This may be explicitly set to null when updating a user to unset it.
 This is used for purposes of localizing such items as currency, date time format, or numerical representations.
 If provided, it must be a valid language tag as defined in [RFC 5646](https://www.rfc-editor.org/rfc/rfc5646.html).
 The following are example tags: `fr`, `en-US`, `es-419`, `az-Arab`, `man-Nkoo-GN`.
 The string can contain any letters, numbers, combining characters, math and currency symbols, dingbats and drawing characters, and invisible whitespace.
 It can have a length of no more than 256 characters.
 - `mfa_enabled` (Boolean) A boolean that specifies whether multi-factor authentication is enabled.
-This attribute is set to `false` by default when the user is created.
+Defaults to `DOC ERROR: Unknown default type`.
 - `mobile_phone` (String) A string that specifies the user's native phone number.
 This might also match the `primary_phone` attribute.
 This may be explicitly set to null when updating a user to unset it.
 Valid phone numbers must have at least one number and a maximum character length of 32.
 - `name` (Attributes) A single object that specifies the user's name information. (see [below for nested schema](#nestedatt--name))
 - `nickname` (String) A string that specifies the user's nickname.
 This can be explicitly set to null when updating a user to unset it.
 The string can contain any letters, numbers, combining characters, math and currency symbols, dingbats and drawing characters, and invisible whitespace.
 It can have a length of no more than 256 characters.